Sanika2109/scilab-image-processing-toolbox-development/graythresh/README.md

 ---
 ## Test Cases:

 The following 18 test cases use small histogram vectors (passed directly as `img`, via the `hist_in` path) so that results can be verified without needing a full image.
 All edge cases and critical cases are covered in the test suite.
-Run them after loading the function with `exec('graythresh_test.sce', -1)`.
+Run them after loading the function first with `exec('intmax.sci', -1)`and then `exec('graythresh_test.sce', -1)`.

 ### Test Case 1 — Otsu Thresholding on Bimodal Image